yalmip/yalmip.github.io/_posts/inside/2018-09-12-equalityinuncertainty.md

 Let us untangle what has gone wrong.
 The first issue is that the setup simply doesn't make sense in real-life, which translates to the incorrect use of an equality ==.
 So what could the manager have meant that they should do, and how does that translate to the model.

 It could be that the manager meant that Alice first should load her truck with **a** sheep (make a fixed decision), go to the market and check the price, and then call Bob and have him bring the remaining sheep.
-This is a causal structure where Bobs decision **b** really isn't a decision, but a simple function of Alice decision and the uncertainty, **b = p-d**.
+This is a causal structure where Bobs decision **b** really isn't a decision, but a simple function of Alice decision and the uncertainty, **b = p-a**.
 An **incorrect** model of this would be

 ````matlab
 sdpvar a b p